-While the MVP focuses on getting your product into the hands of innovators and early adopters for feedback, an MMP or MSP’s function is to document feedback from users who are happy to pay for your product.
+While the MVP focuses on getting your product into the hands of innovators for feedback, an MMP or MSP’s function is to document feedback from users who are happy to pay for your product.

-Like the MVP, the MMP is still geared towards early adopters, those that are eager to test and try your product while willing to overlook the bugs and kinks that still need to be ironed out.
+Like the MVP, the MMP is still geared towards initial users, those that are eager to test and try your product while willing to overlook the bugs and kinks that still need to be ironed out.

-Even though at this point, your MMP is still not flush with features, nor is your customer service robust enough to handle thousands of customer inquiries, a minimal marketable product (MMP) will still contain technologies competitive enough to sustain an advantage.
+Even though at this point, your MMP is not flush with features, nor is your customer service robust enough to handle thousands of customer inquiries, an MMP will still contain technology competitive enough to sustain the advantage you need.

 Getting an idea about your best minimum marketable product is ideally done by testing several MVPs to gather enough data about which basic features should be required to satisfy customers.
-This will help to give you a clear understanding of which features are successful and which are not.
+This will give you a clear understanding of which features are successful and which are not.

-With that being said, creating a product that wows customers is no easy feat.
-To create a minimum loveable product, it’s important to work on and build features that are not only easy to love and fantastic but will please the user.
+With that being said, creating a viable product that wows customers is no easy feat for a startup.
+To create a minimum loveable product, it’s important for a startup to work on and build features that are not only easy to love but one that will please the user.

 While we’re still targeting those initial users who are more patient with new technology, MLPs need to communicate that not only is the product functional, but it’s cool as well.

-Minimal Marketable Feature (MMF)
+Minimum Marketable Feature (MMF)